algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 sudo alignak-backend-import -d -b http://127.0.0.1:5000 -u admin -p admin /usr/local/etc/alignak/alignak.cfg
 ```

-You can see what each option does with: `alignak-backend-import -h`.
+You can see the comman line syntax with: `alignak-backend-import -h`.

-Here the output:
+Here is the output:

 ```bash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~